Husenap/JalapenoMadness/projects.md

 order: 1
 ---

-Here you will find projects that I've finish or that I'm done with.
+Here you will find projects that I've finished or that I'm done working with.